 One of the driving forces behind the book is to recognize the importance of support systems for children who are being bullied.
 In fact, a portion of the proceeds from the book will be donated to No Bully, an organization that fights bullying around the world by creating stronger connections between people.
 “I am so lucky to have a great support system of my own,” continues McDonald.
 “I want children to be able to feel less alone, find their confidence, and know that the best may in fact be yet to come.”

 About the Author:

 Wé McDonald is a 19-year-old singer/ songwriter, dancer, actress, and author.
 She was born in Harlem, New York, and raised in Patterson, New Jersey.
 McDonald was a finalist on Season 11 of NBC’s The Voice, joining coach Alicia Keys’ team.
-Since her television debut, Wé McDonald has performed alongside Stevie Wonder, Gloria Estefan, Tony Bennett, Dee Dee Bridgewater, Josh Brogan, Cee Lo Green, Estelle John Lenten and many more during her childhood, she was bullied at school, which brought forth the inspiration for her debut children’s book, The Little Girl with the Big Voice.
+Since her television debut, Wé McDonald has performed alongside Stevie Wonder, Gloria Estefan, Tony Bennett, Dee Dee Bridgewater, Josh Groban, Cee Lo Green, Estelle John Lenten and many more.
+During her childhood, she was bullied at school, which brought forth the inspiration for her debut children’s book, The Little Girl with the Big Voice.
 McDonald hopes to be an inspiration to children, letting them know that, when you are bullied, it is not your fault.
 She currently resides with her parents, sisters, and brother.